lain-core/RuSuper/README.md

 ## Usage
 `cargo run filename`.
 You can apply the following command line arguments as well:

--  `--no-check`: Skip the checksum check for target rom and write to memory directly.
+-  `-no-check`: Skip the checksum check for target rom and write to memory directly.
     - This is useful for test roms of very basic ASM.
     - This is NOT useful for retail ROMs, as the header and checksum are important to discern the mapping of the rom.

 ### Unimplemented/TBD
--   `--no-debug`: Run the program without executing the debugger.
+-   `-no-debug`: Run the program without executing the debugger.
 Currently hard coded to enable.

 ## Debugger Functionality
 The prefix `$` is allowed wherever an address literal is found to identify a hex value.